mdadams/clang_libraries_companion/README.md

 These dependencies must be installed prior to building the code examples.

-If the C++ standard library does not support std::format, a customized version of the fmt library can be automatically installed (as part of the build process) to provide this support.
+If the C++ standard library does not support std::format, a custom version of the fmt library can be automatically installed (as part of the build process) to provide this support.
+(This custom version of the fmt library provides a standard library header called "format" and places a few key declarations in the std namespace in that header.)
 The C++ standard library included with version 13 and above of GCC has support for std::format.
 (As of the time of this writing, however, GCC 13 is still under development.)

 Building the Software
 ---------------------